clux01/MIC-1/README.md

 # Repository
  ## mic-1-project/
  This directory contains the working project and working files.
- A more detailed descriptionn can be found in the linked repository.
+ A more detailed description can be found in the linked repository.